BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/monsters.md

 When a Monster uses this Brutal Power Attack, they must nominate one enemy model involved in the Combat to Rend (if this is a Cavalry model, you must choose either the rider or the Mount).
 The Monster makes a number of To Wound Rolls equal to its Attacks characteristic (including any modifiers to its Attacks) against the nominated model.
 When resolving these To Wound Rolls, use the nominated model's Strength characteristic instead of their Defence when using the To Wound Chart.

 ***Example 75:** The Goblin King has beaten Thorin in a Combat, and has elected to use the Rend Brutal Power Attack.
 The Goblin King will make three To Wound Rolls (as his Attacks characteristic is 3) against Thorin, though instead of using Thorin's Defence of 7 the Goblin King will compare his Strength of 5 with Thorin's Strength of 4.
-Looking at the To Wound Chart, these To Wound Rolls will succeed on a 4+ - Thorin is in serious trouble!
-Brutal Power Attacks*
+Looking at the To Wound Chart, these To Wound Rolls will succeed on a 4+ - Thorin is in serious trouble!*

 ![](../media/rules_manual/example_75.jpg){ width=566 height=671 }